 This is in fact the easiest and most rewarding trekking in Nepal with family.
 The easy trail of Poon Hill- Ghandruk is a week-long trek with a maximum altitude of 3,210 meters.
 Thus, along with the stunning views, the safety of your family is also guaranteed.
 The easy trekking route is mostly made with stone steps.

-The hike is from Pokhara as we drive into the Nayapul in the Annapurna region.
+The hike is from Pokhara as we drive into Nayapul in the Annapurna region.
 In Spring, the dense Rhododendron Forest will make the entire path colorful.
 You get to explore the local villages and comfortably trek with all luxury.
 The trail between Ghorepani and Ghandruk is probably one of the best trekking routes in Nepal.
 As you reach Ghandruk, you get to have the true Homestay experience.
 The close views of mountains along with local museums, temples, and monasteries will make an awesome trek.

-Beyond the mountains of Nepal, there lies and very pleasing destination of Mustang.
+Beyond the mountains of Nepal, their lies and very pleasing destination of Mustang.
 The trip beings after you fly to Jomsom from Pokhara with your family.
 The classic town of Jomsom reflects a totally different landscape with colorful rocks, orange trees, and mountains all around it.

 While witnessing the Annapurna massif, we get to trek to Muktinath.
 This holy temple of Hindu and Buddhist people blesses you with health and prosperity, taking away your sins.
-The forts and Monasteries of Kagbeni is a wonderful places for a family visit in Nepal.
-Similarly, there’s a Dhumba lake and many other places to visit around Jomsom.
+The forts and Monasteries of Kagbeni is a wonderful place for a family visit in Nepal.
+Similarly, there’s Dhumba lake and many other places to visit around Jomsom.

 Mohare Danda is a recently opened eco-tourism lodge hike.
 This week-long community lodge trek bestows the authentic culture of people in the local houses.
-Here, the people welcome you in their village with the traditional dance song.
+Here, the people welcome you into their village with the traditional dance song.
 You stay in local houses and enjoy the organic foods grown on nearby farms.
 You can skip the crowd of major trekking trails and head for a rather peaceful and calm experience.